User Guide

 Words in

-is a parameter which can be used as such:game --get CSGO
+e.g. ingame --get GAME_ID,GAME_IDis a parameter which can be used as such:game --get CSGO. -

 Items in square brackets are optional. e.g.